|HILLBILLIES FROM MARS||

 Faith Petric (Bay 216)

-as session producer: Swinging on the Gate (BACDS 2001)
+as performer and session producer: Swinging on the Gate (BACDS 2001)

 Band Credits:Hillbillies from Mars